[updated October 2019]

 - Ouray Hot Springs and Ice Park

-- Mobius Café – a big, airy, loft-like brick and timber café with great coffee, free wifi and a well-worn leather couch where you can take a load off and chat with some locals.
+For coffee and some baked goods try the Coffee Bear – a big, airy, loft-like brick and timber café with great coffee, free wifi and a well-worn leather couch where you can take a load off and chat with some locals.
+Another funky favorite is Avalanche Brewing Company for coffee and breakfast and lunch treats.

 Of course, there are the requisite western motif local souvenir shops…but for something different and locally made try: